JMHCP grants are available in three categories:

 - Purpose Area 1: Embedding Clinicians in Law Enforcement Agencies

-Allows for social workers and/or mental health professionals to be placed (embedded) in the law enforcement agencies to assist officers during encounters with people in a mental health crisis.
-Grantees under this purpose area can use the funding to pay for salaries as well as other expenses such as training and other coordination activities to ensure implementation of the collaborative program.
+Allows for social workers or mental health professionals to be placed (embedded) in law enforcement agencies to assist officers during encounters with people in a mental health crisis.
+Grantees under this purpose area can use the funding to pay for salaries and other expenses, such as training and coordination activities to ensure implementation of the collaborative program.

 - Purpose Area 2: Support for Mental Health Centers

 Funds operational expenses for centers that provide assistance to people with severe mental health needs who are at risk of recidivism.
 These mental health centers can provide, but are not limited to, the following services: crisis care, residential treatment, outpatient mental health and primary care services, and community reentry supports.

 - Purpose Area 3: Mitigating Threats of Targeted Violence

 Supports law enforcement and prosecutors to respond to and mitigate threats of targeted violence.
 Funds under this purpose area can be used by state and local prosecutors and investigators to seek assistance from mental health professionals and threat assessment experts to identify and disrupt individuals who are mobilizing toward violence.

 Juvenile Justice and Mental Health Collaboration Program (J-JMHCP) grant funds may be used to support a combination of the following areas:

 - Mental health courts or other court-based programs serving youth;